Lolita Ayala: Philanthropic work

 Ayala is also noted for her philanthropic and social work similar to that done by other journalists such as Rita Gánem, Virginia Sendel and Patricia Suárez.
 She states that it is her mission in life to work on social causes.
 She participates in ten such organizations such as Fondo para la Salud.

-Her most significant philanthropic work is with the organization Sólo por Ayudar, which she founded in 1985 after that year’s major earthquake in Mexico City to provide for various economic needs of Mexico by working with ten major programs such as “Pro Ciego” in collaboration with other social organizations.
-It provides food and medical attention including medicines and facilities to detect breast cancer.
+Her most significant philanthropic work is with the organization, Sólo por Ayudar, which she founded in 1985 after that year’s major earthquake in Mexico City to provide for various economic needs of Mexico by working with ten major programs, such as “Pro Ciego” in collaboration with other social organizations.
+It provides food and medical attention, including medicines and facilities to detect breast cancer.
 Ayala mainly acts as a spokesperson for Sólo por Ayudar's fundraising needs.

-She is also a founder and the president of the Comité Pro Animal, which works to combat animal cruelty, to provide access to vaccines and to promote sterilization of pets in order to cut down on the number of animals euthanized in shelters.
+She is also a founder and the president of the Comité Pro Animal, which works to combat animal cruelty, to provide access to vaccines and to promote sterilization of pets to cut down on the number of animals euthanized in shelters.